Sinbiose-Reefs/ReefSYN_data/README.md

 identifying the organisms immediately below each point details (details in Zamoner et al. 2021).

-### 2.3.2.4 Dataset XII: Benthic communities from Rio Grande do Norte
+### 2.3.2.4 Dataset XIII: Benthic communities from Rio Grande do Norte

 See 2.3.1.4